 By Colleen Donahue

 Have you ever been called by God to do a task that you just could not face?
-Perhaps you sought to rationalize God's plan to do something more palatable or maybe even to run from it entirely.
-If you've been in this place, or if you are facing some question of obedience today then you will want to take a closer look at ?..
+Perhaps you sought to rationalize God's plan to do something more to your liking, or to run from it entirely.
+If you've been in this place, or if you are facing some question of obedience today, then you will want to take a closer look at: